Morton Downey Jr.: Early life

-Downey's parents were in show business; his father, Morton Downey, was a popular singer, and his mother, Barbara Bennett, was a stage and film actress and singer and dancer.
-Downey did not use his legal first name (Sean) in his stage name.
-His aunts included Hollywood film stars Constance and Joan Bennett, from whom he was estranged, and his maternal grandfather was the celebrated matinée idol Richard Bennett.
-Born into a wealthy family, he was raised during the summers next door to the Kennedy compound in Hyannis Port, Massachusetts.
+Downey's roots were in show business; his father, Morton Downey, was a popular singer, and his mother, Barbara Bennett, was a stage and film actress and singer and dancer.
+His aunts included Hollywood film stars Constance and Joan Bennett, and his maternal grandfather was matinée idol Richard Bennett.
+His wealthy family spent their summers next door to the Kennedy compound in Hyannis Port, Massachusetts.
 Downey attended New York University.

 Career

-He was a program director and announcer at radio station WPOP in Hartford, Connecticut in the 1950s.
+Downey worked as a program director and announcer at radio station WPOP in Hartford, Connecticut, in the 1950s.
 He went on to work as a disc jockey, sometimes using the moniker "Doc" Downey, in various markets around the U.S., including Phoenix (KRIZ), Miami (WFUN), Kansas City (KUDL), San Diego (KDEO) and Seattle (KJR).
 He had to resign from WFUN after drawing ire from the FCC for announcing a competing disc jockey's home phone number on the air and insulting his wife.
 Like his father, Downey pursued a career in music, recording in both pop and country styles.
 He sang on a few records and then began to write songs, several of which were popular in the 1950s and 1960s.
-He joined ASCAP as a result.
 In 1958, he recorded "Boulevard of Broken Dreams", which he sang on national television on a set that resembled a dark street with one street light.
-In 1981, "Green Eyed Girl" charted on the Billboard Magazine country chart, peaking at No. 95.
+In 1981, "Green Eyed Girl" charted on the Billboard country chart, peaking at No. 95.

-In the 1980s, Downey was a talk show host at KFBK-AM in Sacramento, California, where he employed his abrasive style.
+In the 1980s, Downey became a talk show host at KFBK-AM in Sacramento, California, where he employed an abrasive style.
 He was fired in 1984, and was subsequently replaced by Rush Limbaugh.
-Downey also had a stint on WMAQ-AM in Chicago where he unsuccessfully tried to get other on air radio personalities to submit to drug testing.
-Downey's largest effect on American culture came from his popular, yet short-lived, syndicated late 1980s television talk show, The Morton Downey Jr. Show.
+He also had a stint on WMAQ-AM in Chicago where he unsuccessfully tried to get other on air radio personalities to submit to drug testing.
+Downey's largest effect on American culture came from his popular, yet short-lived, syndicated late-1980s television talk show, The Morton Downey Jr. Show.

 Anti-abortion activism

-On January 22, 1980, Downey, a devoted anti-abortion movement activist, hosted the California State Rally for Life at the invitation of the California ProLife Council and United Students for Life.
+On January 22, 1980, Downey, a devoted anti-abortionist, hosted the California State Rally for Life at the invitation of the California ProLife Council and United Students for Life.
 At that time, he was also running for President of the United States, as a Democrat.
 The United Students for Life, at California State University, Sacramento helped organize his California presidential rallies.
 Downey worked to help promote anti-abortion candidates in California and around the country.